 Those who wish to apply for the Vice-Chancellor’s Academic Development Programme (VCADP), or the UP Research Development Programme (UPRDP), can obtain application forms from Research Support.
 The VCADP grant enables researchers to obtain funding for teaching support (employing someone to lecture in their place), so that they can complete their degrees.
 The UPRDP is a UP-funded three-year programme, renewed annually on a competitive basis.
 It is a start-up fund for recently appointed early career academics that already have a PhD, to enable them to establish a research career.
 It is managed through partnership between Research Support and Departments throughout UP

 Annually, UP must submit all published and peer-reviewed research outputs to the Department of Higher Education and Training (DHET) for subsidy purposes.
-Research Support is responsible for collating all of these research outputs on a data-base, in order to conform to DHET policy.
-If researchers are unclear about what publications they can submit, or how to fill in the forms for submission, they are welcome to ask for assistance from Research Support staff members, who have the required expertise.
+DRI Research Output Coordinators are responsible for collating all of these research outputs on a data-base, in order to conform to DHET policy.
+If researchers are unclear about what publications they can submit, or how to fill in the forms for submission, they are welcome to ask for assistance from DRI Research Output Coordinators, who have the required expertise.
+Click here

 Creative works DHET guideline